dessn/Pippin/paper/paper.md

 Pippin is a python pipeline for supernova cosmology analysis.
 It is designed to allow a user to specify a cosmological analysis via a configuration file, and then run that analysis, start to finish, in a single execution.
+Whilst other tools exist to perform various aspects of supernova cosmology analyses independently, connecting the required tasks has so far been a manual process.
+For the DES-3YR analysis [@des3yr], we implemented a basic bash pipeline to reduce manual labour.
+For the DES-5YR analysis, which greatly increases complexity, I implement this pipeline to increase researcher productivity.

 To this end, Pippin interfaces with multiple external programs in the execution of its derived tasks.